tcort/wkhtmltox/README.md

 # wkhtmltox

 The goal of this module is to provide high performance access to `wkhtmltopdf` and `wkhtmltoimage` from node.js.
+Those two tools are from the [wkhtmltopdf](http://wkhtmltopdf.org/), a software package that provides utilities for rendering HTML into various formats using the QT Webkit rendering engine.

 This module is based on an [MIT](http://opensource.org/licenses/MIT) licensed module named [node-wkhtmltopdf](https://github.com/devongovett/node-wkhtmltopdf).